NIH-MIP/CT_thymoma/README.md

 ## Cell Files
 To achieve non-interactive execution, a CSV cell file and/or patient lung regions must first be created/defined.
 This is done is done two steps:
-1) Run the TET segmenter with patient to produce a standalone cell grid.
+1) Run the TET segmenter with patient CT scan to produce a standalone cell grid.
    This can be done as follows:

    `python nnUNetCellInference.py --map-file '/path/to/cells.csv' --output-dir './Results' DICOMImageFolder`